-The darkroom printing workshops have a maximum of 2 people for both group (we set the dates) and personal workshops (dates agreed with the client).
+We now only run darkroom printing workshops for personal tuition They can have up to 2 people, it’s up to you if you bring someone else.
 There are 6 enlargers to choose from so this allows quite a bit of space per individual and a lot of attention from Ilford Master Darkroom Printer Dave Butcher.
 Formats to print from include 35mm, 120 roll film and 5 x 4 inch sheets.

 An information sheet is supplied once a booking and payment has been received.
 This details the equipment that you should bring.
 We can supply some equipment if you are struggling to find something; give us a call to talk through any doubts you may have.

-You can use any camera, film or digital, since we mainly spend the day covering the more artistic side of seeing landscapes with a bias to black and white.
-If you need help with the technical side we can cover that too.
-As far as the camera to use, I would suggest you bring the one you will be using in the future for landscapes.
-Some people bring both film and digital cameras and can see how they perform side by side.
-People on courses have used simple pocket-sized compact cameras up to top of the range digital slr’s and medium format film cameras.
+You can use any 35mm or 120 film camera since we mainly spend the day covering the more artistic side of seeing landscapes in black and white.
+If you need help with the technical side we cover that too.
+As far as the film camera to use, I would suggest you bring the one you will be using in the future for landscapes.
+People on courses have used simple pocket-sized 35mm compact cameras up to medium format film cameras.
 Using sheet film cameras on our group courses is usually impractical because of the time it takes to set up each shot.
-We can supply 35mm film cameras to anyone who would like to try black and white photography using film.
+We can supply 35mm film cameras to anyone who would like to try black and white photography using film, we have a Nikon FM and Nikon FM2 cameras to loan out.
 There is no charge for this.
 We are helping you take pictures with the camera that you want to use, it doesn’t matter what type it is.

 Yes, you can.
 We can supply simple 35mm film cameras or a small compact digital camera.
-It is better if you use the camera that you would do normally (if you have one), especially with digital cameras being quite complicated and full of menus.
-Our digital cameras are a few years old with low resolution (7Mp), such as a Canon Powershot S70.
+It is better if you use the camera that you would do normally (if you have one).

-The 35mm cameras are easy to use and in good condition: Nikon FM and FM2, Nikon F50, and Nikon F55.
+Our 35mm cameras are easy to use and in good condition: Nikon FM and FM2.

 Yes, you can.
 Dave will let you use his 35mm negatives (taken in the 1980’s but still in excellent condition, as you would expect).
 If you can manage to bring along some negatives of your own you will get more from the day as the subjects will mean more to you.
 If you manage to expose a film but not to process it then let me know and I will see what I can do to help to make sure you have some of your own negatives to print from.

-We have prices for courses in the Peak District, Lake District, Yorkshire Dales, Northumberland Coast and Glencoe.
+We run courses in the Peak District National Park.
 Contact us directly to discuss your needs.
 Private darkroom courses for individuals are a good way to guarantee the highest level of guidance and tuition from Dave Butcher, which translates into faster progress with your black and white printing.
-The maximum number is still 2 people unless you let me know me that you have 3 people who are very patient with each other and don’t mind a bit less attention as long as you are having a fun, productive day or two in the darkroom together.
+The maximum number for black and white darkroom workshops is still 2 people.

 Yes, we can easily do this and need 2 days to cover the whole process.
 Day 1 would be taking photographs and processing the films.
 Day 2 would be making prints in the darkroom.
 All materials and cameras can be provided within the price.